4GeeksAcademy/html-forms-tutorial-exercises/README.md

 ```
 <!-- endhide -->

-## How are the React Tutorial Exercises organized?
+## How are the exercises organized?

 Each exercise is a small React application containing the following files: